9qdbds6xqc-png/Praetorium/README.md

 ## Conversational Assistant

 - `/` keeps the minimalist landing page and links to the chat.
-- `/chat` now lets the user paste any public website link; the assistant fetches the page text (via the KI-Vergabe backend) and answers strictly from that content.
+- `/chat` now lets the user paste any public website link; der Crawler lädt automatisch alle intern verlinkten Seiten (inkl. `sitemap.xml`, falls vorhanden) und fasst die Inhalte zusammen.
+Antworten basieren ausschließlich auf diesem Material.

 The backlog endpoint is still shared with the KI-Vergabe deployment, so conversations continue to be stored centrally.
 No upload/admin screen exists in this repo.